wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 3. Expand **Advanced details**.
 For **IAM instance profile**, select the launch agent IAM role you created above.
 2. Review the **Summary** field.
 If correct, select **Launch instance**.

 Navigate to **Instances** within the left panel of the EC2 Dashboard on AWS.
 Ensure that the EC2 instance you created is running (see the **Instance state** column).
-Once you confirm your EC2 instance is running, navigate to your local machine's terminal and complete the following:
+Once you confirm your EC2 instance is running, complete the following:

-1. Select **Connect**.
+1. Select **Connect** from EC2 dashboard
 2. Select the **SSH client** tab and following the instructions outlined to connect to your EC2 instance.
 3. Within your EC2 instance, install the following packages:
 ```bash